lukehutch/serverx/README.md

 ## Database access

 Serverx requires a running MongoDB instance.
 You can access this database using the static field `ServerxVerticle.mongoClient`.
-MongoDB should be accessed in an asynchronous way, using callbacks.
+MongoDB should be accessed asynchronously using callbacks.

 ```java
 @Route(path = "/settings.html", permissions = { "role:manager" })